SenseiDeElite/discord-age-encryption/README.md

 Each contact's public key is displayed as a BLAKE3 (64-byte output) fingerprint (powered by [paulmillr/noble-hashes](https://github.com/paulmillr/noble-hashes)).
 You can verify a contact's key out-of-band by comparing fingerprints with them directly, or by computing the checksum yourself.

-First, install b3sum from your package manager or Cargo.
+First, install b3sum according to your operating system.
+Commands assume b3sum is added to PATH.

+Then, replace "age1..." with the actual age public key that you want to verify.

 **Arch Linux**